Florida Memorial University Makes Crusade For Social Justice Official With Institute

 “This past spring with everything that’s been going on in the United States, we decided that now was the moment and that our response and our stake in the ground would be the social justice institute here at Florida Memorial University,” Hobbs said.
 “We could help be the voice and the beacon of solving some of the systemic issues that perpetuate our community.”

-In a separate exclusive interview with Moguldom, FMU President Dr. Jaffus Hardrick echoed Hobbs’ sentiments about the urgency of the work FMU will do through its SJI.
+In a separate exclusive interview with Moguldom, FMU President Dr. Jaffus Hardrick echoed Hobbs’ sentiments about the urgency of the work FMU will do through its Social Justice Institute.

 “It is time for Florida Memorial to really take its proper place of leadership in this community.
 When you think about the health pandemic, the racial pandemic, you name it, they’re impacting folks who look like us.
 People are looking for us to be a solution center to help resolve many of the challenges that are impacting our communities in a very negative and disproportionate manner,” Hardrick told Moguldom.
 “We can no longer sit on the sidelines.
 We are expected to be the change agents in this community and talk about matters that are impacting us like none other.”

 The institute’s areas of focus include: systemic racism, criminal justice, educational justice, civic engagement, gun violence, economic justice, environmental justice and health justice.
-They join other HBCUs around the country who have created SJI’s to combat white supremacy.
+FMU joins other HBCUs around the country like Dillard University, Shaw University and the University of the District of Columbia that have created social justice institutes to combat white supremacy.

-A historian by training, Hobbs thought it necessary the institute be a place for scholarship and research that could inform policy recommendations.
+A historian by training, Hobbs thought the institute needed to be a place for scholarship and research that could inform policy recommendations.

 “We partnered with the Dream Defenders, who came in and taught a special topics course in sociology and we had a lot of success.
 It gave us a lot of confidence that we could do something really special with our curriculum, Hobbs said.

-Immediately Hobbs said they are looking for qualified individuals to serve on their advisory board alongside recently announced members like businesswoman Dr. Kim Cliett Long, attorney Alexander Rundlet, attorney Joseph H. Serota, History Professor Dr. Paul Ortiz, FMU Provost Dr. Adrienne Cooper and former Sen. Dwight Bullard, who is the political director for The New Florida Majority.
+Effective immediately, Hobbs said they are looking for qualified individuals to serve on their advisory board alongside recently announced members including businesswoman Dr. Kim Cliett Long, attorney Alexander Rundlet, attorney Joseph H. Serota, history professor Dr. Paul Ortiz, FMU Provost Dr. Adrienne Cooper and former Sen. Dwight Bullard, who is the political director for The New Florida Majority.
 Board selection is by invitation only.

 They also hope to find like-minded partner organizations and find funding to host “the inaugural convening of a social justice conference” when they can safely do so without exacerbating the covid-19 pandemic.

 It’s an effort Hardrick hopes will yield fierce social justice champions among their students.
-They hosted a virtual town hall about the SJI and the importance of voting Sept.
-17.
+They hosted a Sept.
+17 virtual town hall about the Social Justice Institute and the importance of voting.

 “We try to teach our students it is their responsibility to be socially and civically engaged and connected.
 They just can’t be individuals coming to an institution of higher learning and do nothing.
 We find our purpose and connectivity in speaking up,” Hardick said.

-He also commended Hobbs for her leadership on their SJI and said they’ve been getting “extremely positive” feedback since launching the institute.
+FMU President Hardick commended Hobbs for her leadership on the Social Justice Institute and said they’ve been getting “extremely positive” feedback since launching it.

 “I’m really proud of and give kudos to her.
 She has literally been a champion in launching the institute and there’s a great deal of support coming in about the program and people realize that it’s time for us to do it,” Hardrick said.
 “They weren’t looking for that from some of these other (South Florida) institutions, particularly when many of the issues are impacting us – our young Black men and women and Black communities.
 They were expecting us to step up and be leaders in this space.
 We’ve been too silent for too long as a HBCU.”